 What the heck is a text variable, anyway?
 It’s copy that you can add anywhere in your document—but it varies depending on the context.
 For instance, you could set up your document to automatically insert the current date in a header.
 Or if you need to send readers to the last page, a text variable will automatically update the page number reference if you add or delete pages later.

 Now think how useful text variables could be as navigational tools (i.e., running heads) in a nonfiction book.
 They can make the current chapter number and chapter title appear—presto!—on verso pages and the most recent internal heading appear on recto pages.
 And that’s exactly what I’m going to demonstrate in this article.
 Adobe’s official user guide instructions on the topic of text variables are a bit sketchy, so I’ve developed a detailed lesson for you.

-In chapter 52 of Book Design Made Simple, we explain how to create a separate master page for each chapter in your book.
-But with text variables, you can use A-Master for all your chapters instead, as demonstrated below.
+In chapter 52 of Book Design Made Simple, we explain how to create a separate parent (previously called master) page for each chapter in your book.
+But with text variables, you can use A-Parent (previously A-Master) for all your chapters instead, as demonstrated below.
 It’s simpler and less cumbersome.